 The simple money manager is a great start to help you set a budget.

 Someone to help

-Our social workers can help you with counselling, support and information, during difficult times.
+Our social workers can help you with counselling, support and information during difficult times.

 The National Debt Helpline offers free financial counselling.
 Don’t wait to call them if your money is worrying you.

-To get help in your area you can find a financial counsellor on the National Debt Helpline website.
+To get help in your area, you can find a financial counsellor on the National Debt Helpline website.

-They can suggest ways to do all of the following:
+They can suggest ways to:

 - improve your financial situation

 - get help from other services such as a gambling helpline, personal counselling or community legal aid.